 - losing your job or having your hours reduced

-- decline in profitability if you are self employed
+- a decline in profitability if you are self-employed

 - being unable to work because of illness, either your own or someone else in the family, or a new baby